Alluxio/alluxio/docs/en/reference/Metrics-List.md

 Workers and clients send metrics data to the Alluxio master through heartbeats.
 The interval is defined by property `alluxio.master.worker.heartbeat.interval` and `alluxio.user.metrics.heartbeat.interval` respectively.

+Bytes metrics are aggregated value from workers or clients.
+Bytes throughput metrics are calculated on the leading master.
+The values of bytes throughput metrics equal to bytes metrics counter value divided by the metrics record time and shown as bytes per minute.

 <table class="table table-striped">
 <tr><th>Name</th><th>Type</th><th>Description</th></tr>
 {% for item in site.data.table.cluster-metrics %}